 Our booking systems are currently being re-developed, if you wish to book the CAP team please call us at:

 Download the Free

-We are an embodiment of hospitality.
-Greeting and welcoming both locals and visitors to Downtown Kamloops.
-The Ambassadors aid tourists daily by pointing out historical points of interest, key events and activities, attractions, restaurants, shopping, parking and accommodations.
+We are an embodiment of hospitality, welcoming both locals and visitors to Downtown Kamloops.
+The Ambassadors can provide helpful information for:

 Support means but is not limited to:

 - Kids Zone (with place management materials)

 - Attend the event as a vendor and promote Downtown Kamloops and the CAP Team